kirbs-btw/b25-model/README.md

 Wang, Y. and Craig, P., 2017, November.
 Vector space model embedding for recomender system neural networks.
 In 2017 4th International Conference on Systems and Informatics (ICSAI) (pp. 599-604).
 IEEE.

 Köse, B., Eken, S. and Sayar, A., 2017.
 Playlist generation via vector representation of songs.
 In Advances in Big Data: Proceedings of the 2nd INNS Conference on Big Data, October 23-25, 2016, Thessaloniki, Greece 2 (pp. 179-185).
 Springer International Publishing.

+Sahlgren, M., 2008.
+The distributional hypothesis.
+Italian Journal of linguistics, 20, pp.33-53.

+Pilehvar, M.T. and Camacho-Collados, J., 2020.
+Embeddings in natural language processing: Theory and advances in vector representations of meaning.
+Morgan & Claypool Publishers.

+Xia, H., 2023, November.
+Continuous-bag-of-words and Skip-gram for word vector training and text classification.
+In Journal of Physics: Conference Series (Vol. 2634, No. 1, p.
+012052).
+IOP Publishing.

 ### General Observations and Future Steps
 - **Need for Larger Test Sets**: All models should be tested against a much larger set of playlists, as testing on only 250 playlists may not provide sufficient variability and insight into model performance.
 Thats about 10.000 songs